s0um0r0y/cosmo_logic/README.md

 ### Understanding Aruco Markers:

 An Aruco marker, when viewed in an image, is a quadrilateral shape defined by some set of pixels.
 The properties of the shape, such as corners, area, length of sides, diagonals, medians, and bisectors, can be utilized for various applications.

-Take note that Aruco markers are quadrilaterals rather than squares, as evident in the image above.

 ### Application: